Residence Life Exemption Process

 to provide medical documentation that supports your request to the Office of Disability

-- Must contact the Office of Disability Services.
-The Office of Disability Services
+- The student must contact the Office of Disability Services.
+The Office of Disability

-- Must contact the Office of Disability Services.
-The Office of Disability Services can be contacted at 406-994-2824 or email@example.com
+- The student must contact the Office of Disability Services.
+The Office of Disability Services can be contacted at 406-994-2824 or [email protected].

 - Living with family member: Living with an immediate family member (parent, grandparent, sibling, or legal guardian)